 Portugal Golden Visa statistics

-Documents for applying for a Portugal residence permit
+Documents required for a Portugal residence permit

 Core document requirements